Reason to Rote: Rethinking Memorization in Reasoning: Related work

 Memorization and generalization relationship in deep learning has been widely debated.
 Early studies~\citep{zhang2017understanding, arpit2017closer, rolnick2018deeplearningrobustmassive} demonstrate that deep neural nets can memorize noisy labels yet still generalize effectively, attributing this behavior to implicit regularization.
 Other lines of work argue that memorization is essential for generalization, particularly in long-tail distributions~\citep{feldman2020does, NEURIPS2020_1e14bfe2}, a view supported by recent findings on transformer language models~\citep{ tirumala2022memorization, nanda2023progress, xie2024memorization}.
 More recently, \citet{kang2024learning} show that a model’s generalization performance highly correlates with its training performance on not-yet-memorized examples, consistent with our observations in \S\ref{subsec:learning_dynamics}.

 \paragraph{Memorization in large language models} LLMs are well-known to memorize verbatim, which may pose privacy and copyright concerns~\citep{ lukas2023analyzing,karamolegkou-etal-2023-copyright}.
 For example, \citet{carlini2021extracting} show that hundreds of training examples can be extracted from GPT-2; \citet{carlini2023quantifying} studies the factors that influence memorization, including model capacity, number of duplications, and prompt context length.
 Moreover, \citet{NEURIPS2023_59404fb8} show such memorization is predictable.
+However, recent work by \citet{liu2025language} show that the commonly-used completion test, i.e., n-gram based membership inference, is not reliable, by producing verbatim texts that are not part of the training data.
 The most closely related work is \citet{huang2024demystifying}, which studies verbatim memorization of training data in LLMs.
 They show that memorization is distributed across tokens and builds on the model’s general LM capabilities.
 However, their work does not explore the co-existence of generalization and memorization; moreover, it does not examine the specific mechanism of memorization from intermediate steps.